Monday, June 22, 2015

 The Psyche of the people of Sabah was forever changed after 5 June 2015.
 At 7.15am that morning, an earthquake measuring 5.9 magnitude on the Richter Scale struck Ranau and its tremor was felt throughout Sabah.
 Many aftershocks followed, one of which hit 5.1 magnitude on the Richter Scale.

 At that precise moment, I was standing next to the dining table getting ready for my breakfast.
 Having suffered vertigo before, my first thought was - "Wow, what a major vertigo attack so early in the morning!".
 But then, the sensation was not in the head, I felt my legs swaying left and right in tandem with the swaying of the floor.
 The next immediate thought - "What kind of heavy machinery is passing outside our house so early in the morning to cause such massive vibration!".
 I rushed out to the front door together with my wife.
 There was no major machinery outside but we did see our neighbours all rushing out of the main doors.
 We knew then, an earthquake has struck.
-Little did we knew then that earthquake which lasted barely 30 seconds was to claim 18 lives.
+Little did we knew then that earthquake which lasted barely 30 seconds have claimed 18 lives.

 Since no major damage was found in the house, we proceeded with our driving trip to the Tip of Borneo in Kudat to attend the Sunset Music Fest scheduled at 5.00pm that evening.
 This had been planned quite a few days ago.